9 Free Budgeting Apps to Help You Manage Your Expenses (2025)

 9. YNAB

-Household Account Book—Simple and straightforward, for those who love cute cartoons
+1. Household Account Book—For budgeting newbies who love cute cartoons

 Image: Google Play